lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

        iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1) pkcs9(9)
        smime(16) alg(3) 17 }

-The HSS signature is defined as follows:

-    HSS-LMS-HashSig-Signature ::= OCTET STRING

 See [SP800208] and [RFC8554] for more information on the contents and format of an HSS signature.